 Tranquility.
 It's not a bad place.
 Perhaps a little too quiet for some, but if you've already been adequately pumelled by life, it can be quite healing.

 - - - - - - -

-Many times I've said to people: "you really need a web site" (I should probably add, 'trust me I'm a nerd'), only to get the reply: "na, I have facebook and (insert list of social various media formats here)".
+Many times I've said to people: "you really need a web site" (I should probably add, 'trust me I'm a nerd'), only to get the reply: "na, I have facebook and (insert list of various trending social media platforms here)".

 I had a facebook page too, but hardly ever used it and FB automatically switched the page off if I don't update it every 6 months.
 I used to have a page on about.me that I updated quite regularly, with quite a lot of connections (well, for me), until they shut the free web site down.

-But this 'my' web site will be here for as long as someone keeps paying the domain name and server fees.
-And I can update it, or not
+But this 'my' web site, will be here for as long as someone keeps paying the domain name and server fees.
+And I can update it, or maybe not

 If you are an artist/musician and you don't have you're own web site ... who's silly?